sanity-io/assist/plugin/README.md

     fields: [
       defineField({
         type: 'string',
-        name: 'caption',
+        name: 'altText',
-        title: 'Caption',
+        title: 'Alternative text',
       }),
     ],
     options: {
-      captionField: 'caption',
+      aiAssist: {
+        imageDescriptionField: 'altText',
+      }
     },
 })
 ```
-This will add a "Generate caption" action to the configured field.
+This will add a "Generate image description" action to the configured field.
-"Generate caption" action will automatically run whenever the image changes.
+"Generate image description" action will automatically run whenever the image changes.

-`captionField` can be a nested field, if the image has object field, ie `captionField: 'wrapper.caption'`.
+`imageDescriptionField` can be a nested field, if the image has object field, ie `imageDescriptionField: 'wrapper.altText'`.
 Fields within array items are not supported.

 ## Image generation